thomasleyer/docker_haproxy_testing/README.md

       should be file
       should be executable
       should be owned by "root"
-testhaproxy

-Finished in 8.29 seconds (files took 0.43959 seconds to load) 6 examples, 0 failures
+Finished in 7.37 seconds (files took 0.43488 seconds to load) 6 examples, 0 failures
 #
 ```